North America | Global

 In some cases, the preparation and time to run a job can be equally as long or longer than to machine the part.

-DATRON has developed two types of systems to help expedite the setup process
+DATRON has developed two types of systems to help expedite the setup process, a measuring probe and vision system.

 An integrated, mechanical touch probe that can find the zero point, compensate for surface variances, or skew your part if it is not perpendicular to your machining axis.